Cale-Torino/Practical_Usage_Load_Shedding_API/README.md

 [<img src="img/csx.jpg" width="500"/>](img/csx.jpg)

-In this repository you can find the Fan_shutdown example app which is a practicaly example of how to use the loadshedding api to shutdown a fan 5 mins before the loadshedding time.
+In this repository you can find the Fan_shutdown example app which is a practical example of how to use the loadshedding api to shutdown a fan 5 mins before the loadshedding time.

 ### Description: